Post-treatments for turning and milling parts

 Chrome plating

-Chrome plating increases wear resistance and achieves corrosion protection for the component with the help of a thin chromium layer.
+Chrome plating increases wear resistance and achieves corrosion protection for the part with the help of a thin chromium layer.
 We offer the choice between matt and black.

 In contrast to decorative bright chrome plating, this is a technical coating.
 The thickness of the chrome layers is usually around 15 µm.